jacebenson/jace.pro/src/posts/2025/2025-11-18-changing-the-popup-hover-over-view-in-servicenow.md

 tags:
   - servicenow
 ---
 Today I was looking at an issue and had trouble finding the documentation for the hover overview.
 That's cause it's not called that.
 It's called the "popup" view or "`sys_popup`".
-This is a rewrite of the find work [Roger Chew did on the community here](https://www.servicenow.com/community/servicenow-ai-platform-blog/how-to-customize-fields-displayed-on-the-reference-field-pop-up/ba-p/2282544).
+This is a rewrite of the fine work [Roger Chew did on the community here](https://www.servicenow.com/community/servicenow-ai-platform-blog/how-to-customize-fields-displayed-on-the-reference-field-pop-up/ba-p/2282544).

 If there is no defined `sys_popup` view ServiceNow will default to using the "`default`" view.\
 If the view `sys_popup,[viewname]` exists, then this pop up view for the given view will be used.\